How to buy stocks and shares in the UK

 There is an annual platform fee which can be up to 0.25%, as well as a share dealing fee starting at just £1.50 per deal.

-Hargreaves Lansdown helps investors of any experience buy and sell shares in UK and international markets.
+Hargreaves Lansdown helps investors of any experience buy and sell shares in the UK and international markets.

-Hargreaves Lansdown charges a dealer fee which changes according to how many deals have been done in the month prior, and 0.45% on its stocks and shares individual savings accounts (ISAs) up to £250,000 (this fee is lower for those with more assets).
+Hargreaves Lansdown charges a dealing fee which changes according to how many deals have been done in the month prior, and 0.45% on its stocks and shares individual savings accounts (ISAs) up to £250,000.
+This fee is lower for those with more assets and is capped at £45 a year.

 How do you store your shares once you've bought them?